gdewael/cpg-transformer/README.md

 ### Benchmarking

 Because CpG Transformer masks and randomizes multiple CpG sites per batch, training and validation performances reported during training are negatively biased.
 In practical use (imputation), this forms no problem, as no masking takes place at this point.
 For benchmarking however, CaMelia and DeepCpG may have an unfair advantage because they do not train using masking strategies.
-To perform a fair comparison, we use `benchmark.py`
+To perform a fair comparison, DeepCpG and CaMelia can just use the `impute_genome.py` script and specify one or more test chromosomes.
+For CpG Transformer, we provide a separate `benchmark.py` script.
+It has to be noted that CpG Transformer was not designed to separately mask and predict sites like this.
+Consequently, the benchmark script may take a lot of time to run.